MP Estate Planning UK

 How Inheritance Tax Works in the UK

-In the UK, inheritance tax is charged on the transfer of assets from the deceased to their beneficiaries.
-The tax is usually paid by the executors of the estate before the assets are distributed.
-There are certain thresholds and allowances that can reduce the amount of tax payable.
-For example, the nil rate band is currently set at £325,000, and there’s an additional allowance of £175,000 for residential property passed to direct descendants.
+In the UK, IHT is charged on the transfer of assets from the deceased to their beneficiaries.
+The tax is usually paid by the executors of the estate before the assets are distributed — and crucially, the IHT bill often needs to be paid before the Grant of Probate is issued, which means executors may need to find the cash before they can access the deceased’s bank accounts or sell property.
+There are certain thresholds and allowances that can reduce the amount of tax payable:

 Inheritance Tax ThresholdTax RateAllowance